-Scientists are stumped by a photograph taken by the Hubble Telescope and some believe it shows "the gates of heaven."
-See Example(s)
+Scientists are stumped by a photograph taken by the Hubble Telescope, and some believe it shows "the gates of heaven."

-A photograph purportedly showing as astronomic phenomenon dubbed the “the gates of heaven” began recirculating online in January 2016, after it was posted to the Facebook social network along with claims that it had been taken by the Hubble Telescope and that scientists could not identify what it pictured.
+A photograph purportedly showing as astronomical phenomenon dubbed the “the gates of heaven” began recirculating online in January 2016, after it was posted to Facebook along with claims that it had been taken by the Hubble Telescope and that scientists could not identify what it pictured:

 The first released VST image shows the spectacular star-forming region Messier 17, also known as the Omega Nebula or the Swan Nebula, as it has never been seen before.
 This vast region of gas, dust and hot young stars lies in the heart of the Milky Way in the constellation of Sagittarius (The Archer).
 The VST field of view is so large that the entire nebula, including its fainter outer parts, is captured — and retains its superb sharpness across the entire image.
 The data were processed using the Astro-WISE software system developed by E.A.
 Valentijn and collaborators at Groningen and elsewhere.